-If you are preparing a manuscript which consists of individual chapters or contributions (such as an anthology), insert all texts into a single file and arrange the individual contributions in your preferred order.
+If you are preparing a monograph which consists of individual chapters, insert all chapters into a single file and arrange the individual contributions in your preferred order.
 Please also insert a title page and a table of contents into the same file.